Do you want to be a part of a cooperative, inclusive, and high -performance environment?

 Maintaining proper records, which includes run logs/sheet, feed blends on line, amount of product in totes, packaging reports, work orders, log books and keeping the on-coming operator informed as to important issues.

-Completing a product turn-around, which includes cleaning the extruder barrel and screws, the feeder, the chopper, the classifier, the reclaimer system, the automatic bagger, and feed and product totes to prevent product contamination.
+Completing a product turn-around, which includes cleaning the extruder barrel and screws, the feeder, the chopper, the classifier, the reclaimer system, bagging system, product totes to prevent product contamination.
 Requires familiarity in the operation and uses of various hand tools.

-Must successfully complete and maintain a drivers license for operation of a fork-lift.
+Must successfully complete and maintain a license for operation of a fork-lift.

 Requires ability to meet the quality expectations for manufacturing.
 This includes: understanding and applying appropriate control techniques, e.g., control charts; as required, accurately sampling the material made so that the laboratory can accurately analyze the physical properties of the product, and working with the supervisor to make the necessary corrections to the product to meet specifications.